Understanding Trap States in InP and GaP Quantum Dots Through Density Functional Theory

-We diversify our dataset and study the effects of surface reconstruction by creating a variety of "defective" QDs out of the starting models discussed above.
+We diversify our dataset and study the effects of surface reconstruction by creating "defective" QDs out of these starting models.
 These defective structures are created in a similar manner to previous studies, but our lack of charge neutrality affords us a greater variety of available defects \cite{fu_inp_1997,houtepen_origin_2017,giansante_surface_2017,zherebetskyy_tolerance_2015,dumbgen_shape_2021,cho_optical_2018,nenon_design_2018,mcisaac_it_2023}.
-In short, when creating defects in a starting structure we consider all the symmetry-unique removals of a single \ch{F-}, \ch{P^3-}, \ch{InF_x} unit, and \ch{InP} unit, as described in more detail the Supporting Information, Section I.III.
-This procedure results in a total library of 98 InP and GaP QDs for consideration.
+When creating defects in a starting structure, we consider all symmetry-unique removals of a single \ch{F-}, \ch{P^3-}, \ch{InF_x}, and \ch{InP} (SI I.IV).
+This procedure results in a total library of 160 InP and GaP QDs for consideration.

-We then compute the ground state electronic structure of each QD using the hybrid functional PBE0, as hybrid functionals are known to be necessary for the accurate reproduction of band gaps \cite{kurth_molecular_1999,azpiroz_benchmark_2014}.
-Comprehensive identification of trap states requires the prior identification of the first delocalized bulk state, i.e. the VBM and CBM.
-This is made challenging by the dense manifold of intermediately localized states near the band edges, as summarized in Figure 2.
+We then compute the ground state electronic structure of each QD using PBE0, as hybrid functionals are necessary for the accurate reproduction of band gaps \cite{kurth_molecular_1999,azpiroz_benchmark_2014}.
+Comprehensive identification of trap states requires the prior identification of the first bulk states, i.e. the VBM and CBM.
+This is made challenging by the dense manifold of intermediately localized states near the band edges (Figure 2).
 Two techniques are used to visualize the band structure of our models.
-The first is the projected density of states (PDOS), which can be used to visualize contributions from different atomic species and different coordination numbers to each band as a function of energy (Figure 2a,c).
-The second is the participation ratio (PR), which measures the localization of each electronic state (Figure 2b,d), defined in the Supporting Information, Section II.II.
+The first is the projected density of states (PDOS), which visualizes contributions from different atomic species to each band as a function of energy (Figure 2a,c).
+The second is the participation ratio (PR) (SI II.II), which measures the localization of each electronic state (Figure 2b,d).
+Analysis of the PDOS and PR alone is insufficient to understand the trap states in the QDs studied here for two reasons.
+First, the starting structures (Figures 1, S2) have trap states before any defects are induced, arising primarily from pre-existing three-coordinate atoms.
+Second, the trap states in our QDs are generally shallow because of their high degree of surface reconstruction.
+Thus, almost all QDs in our dataset display a dense quasi-continuum of trap states at both band edges, which obfuscate both new trap states induced by specific defects and the "true" CBM and VBM.